How to Lead a Remote Team: The Complete Guide

 What HR Can Expect from Managers

-HR cannot solely animate team life.
+HR cannot animate team life alone.
 However, they can equip managers with templates for 1-to-1s, celebration formats, meeting engagement kits, and common reference points on what falls under collective, individual, and informal.

 This is often where the level rises.
 Not when more initiatives are launched, but when managers learn to embody them regularly.